MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`changeLogCompareToRelease`** - **Compare to**<br>
 `string`.
 Required when `addChangeLog = true`.
 Allowed values: `lastFullRelease` (Last full release), `lastNonDraftRelease` (Last non-draft release), `lastNonDraftReleaseByTag` (Last non-draft release by tag).
 Default value: `lastFullRelease`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Indicate which release we should compare with to generate the changelog:
+Indicates which release to compare with to generate the changelog:

-Last full release: Compares the current release with  the most recent non-draft release which is not marked as pre-release.
+* `lastFullRelease` (Last full release): Compares the current release with the most recent non-draft release that is not marked as pre-release.
-Last non-draft release: Compares the current release with the most recent non-draft release.
+* `lastNonDraftRelease` (Last non-draft release): Compares the current release with the most recent non-draft release.
-Last non-draft release by tag: Compares the current release with the last non-draft release matching the specified tag.
+* `lastNonDraftReleaseByTag` (Last non-draft release by tag): Compares the current release with the last non-draft release matching the specified tag.
 You can also specify a regex instead of an exact tag.
 <!-- :::editable-content-end::: -->
 <br>